Global Health Emphasis

 Course Requirements

-All Global Health students take Faith & Action in the Ugandan Context, the Cross-Cultural Practicum in Global Health, and two electives. *Indicates Required Course
+All Global Health students take Faith & Action in the Ugandan Context, Global Health Seminar and Global Health Practicum, and two electives. *Indicates Required Course

 Faith & Action in the Ugandan Context* 4